User Guide

 Words in

-is a parameter which can be used asadd n/Benedict
+e.g. inadd -a n/NAME,NAMEis a parameter which can be used asadd n/Benedict. -

 Items in square brackets are optional.